 Your committee should also include members from leadership, teachers from different departments, and, of course, admissions and enrollment professionals.
 Additionally, it’s a good idea to bring in student ambassadors to some meetings to hear their input and ideas.

-With the increasing competition for independent and private schools, and new economic uncertainties, it’s easy to feel like you’re navigating uncharted waters.
+With increasing competition for independent and private schools and new economic uncertainties, it’s easy to feel like you’re navigating uncharted waters.
 But by putting together a retention committee, you can identify the greatest areas of opportunity in your enrollment processes, and leverage your collective knowledge and experience to optimize the student and family experience.

 This blog post is part 1 in our series on retention committees.
 Part 2 covers 14 ideas you can try once you’ve formed your retention committee and the best ways to take action.